microsoft/OpenHack-FHIR/Challenge04-IoTFHIRConnector/ReadMe.md

         ]
       }
      ```
-      * FHIR mapping template transforms a normalized message to a FHIR-based Observation resource.
-On the IoT Connector page, click on Configure FHIR mapping button to go to the FHIR mapping page.
+      * FHIR mapping template **transforms a normalized message to a FHIR-based Observation resource**.
+On the IoT Connector page, click on **Configure FHIR mapping** button to go to the FHIR mapping page.
 On the FHIR mapping page, add the following script to the JSON editor and click Save.
       ```
       {
         "templateType": "CollectionFhir",